 Get the checklist we use when packing for a hiking adventure!

 And Then There Were Two

 After breakfast the first morning they turned back.
 One person in their group was ill, the others were struggling and not sure they would make it.
-This means our support team is also split, as some will need to continue with us, and some will take the excess gear back with the other hikers.
+This means our support team or porters also split, as some will need to continue with us, and some will take the excess gear back with the other hikers.
 One guide goes with them, he will meet us again at Machu Picchu, and one stays with us.
 So suddenly we have a private tour!
-As they walked back the way we had come on day one, we headed onward.
+As they walked back the way we had come on day one, we headed onward on the Inca Trail.

-Day one was relatively easy walking compared to what is to come.
+Day one was relatively easy walking compared to what the difficult on the Inca Trail to come.
 The first day of the hike passes through a couple of villages where you can purchase water (which is convenient as then you don’t have to carry as much).
-Many of the locals pass with their donkeys carrying provisions both for their own use and to sell to the tourists.
+Many of the locals pass with their donkeys carrying provisions both for their own use and to sell to the hikers.
 Our first glimpse of the first set of ruins from the trail reveals a large complex.
 It is quite some distance away and we do not walk any closer to it.
 It is very exciting to see these first ruins!